 Choose Your Outside Time Wisely

-Dress for Less (Sun that is)
+Dress for Less (Sun, that is)

-You’ll want a tighter weave fabric with a good UPF (Ultraviolet Protection Factor.
-It’s just like SPF but for clothes).
+Ideally, clothing should have a tighter weave fabric with good UPF (Ultraviolet Protection Factor, like SPF for clothing).
 A typical cotton t-shirt has a UPF of only around 6.
-For sun protection, it is recommended clothing have a UPF over 15.
-(From 15-24 is good, 25-39 is very good, and 40+ is excellent.)
-There are all kinds of companies that sell clothing with high UPF that are comfortable and are compatible with being physically active.
-Teach your kids about UPF and allow them to bring and wear over-shirts and hats when you take them out to play.
+For sun protection, it is recommended clothing have a UPF over 15 (15-24 is good, 25-39 is very good, and 40+ is excellent).

 Take Cover

 Offer a break from the sun by setting up a variety of shade canopies and umbrellas in areas where kids eat, rest, and play.
 Providing shade structures can reduce direct sun exposure and help prevent heat exhaustion from too much sun.
+You can even make it fun by building an outdoor fort or setting up a tent.

 Slather Up